Editor's Note: This post is part of the sixth annual Transatlantic Workshop on International Law and Armed Conflict joint blog series.

 Subscribe to this Lawfare contributor via RSS.

-The UK Parliament’s Joint Committee on Human Rights has published its report on the British Government's policy on the use of drones for targeted killing.
-The report is the result of attention on the legal and political justifications for a drone strike in Syria which killed two British citizens.
+Readers of Lawfare will be interested to learn that the UK Parliament’s Joint Committee on Human Rights has just published its report on the British Government’s policy on the use of drones for targeted killing.
+The report is the outcome of an inquiry launched by the Joint Committee in October 2015.